jonschipp/ISLET/README.md

 ### Security Recommendations

+The list below is for manually configuring the items and documenting recommendations.
+Most of these are satisified by make targets.

 * SSH: _/etc/ssh/sshd_config_

 The following command will configure sshd_config to match the example after with the exception of modifying LoginGraceTime.